Why go through the trouble of establishing a drug-free workplace?

 But more importantly, evidence is overwhelming that drug-free workplaces are healthier, happier and more efficient workplaces.

-The United States Department of Labor lists many examples of workplaces that have saved money through improvements in efficiency, safety and turnover, among other things.
+The Substance Abuse and Mental Health Services Administration lists many examples of workplaces that have saved money through improvements in efficiency, safety and turnover, among other things.

 And according to the National Drug-Free Workplace Alliance, employers with drug-prevention programs see decreases in workplace accidents, employee mistakes, absenteeism, employee turnover and workers’ compensation claims.
 Less tangible — but no less important — benefits such as improved workplace environment, employee morale and customer satisfaction also can be attributed to drug programs, the alliance states.